Everton Cemetery: War graves

 Everton Cemetery is also described (by the Commonwealth War Graves Commission) as Liverpool (Everton) Cemetery.

 In December 1914, Liverpool became one of the 21 Auxiliary Patrol Bases and, in February 1915, the base of the 10th Cruiser Squadron during the First World War.
 During the Second World War, Liverpool was the headquarters of Western Approaches Command and a manning depot for officers and men of the Merchant Navy who agreed to serve with the Royal Navy for the duration of the war.

 Liverpool (Everton) Cemetery contains 55 First World War burials and 15 from the Second World War.
 There is a small Screen Wall memorial bearing the names of those whose graves are not marked by headstones.
 During the First World War, almost 700 American servicemen died in Liverpool's military hospitals and most of them were buried in Everton cemetery.
 Their remains were later removed in 1920 to the American military cemetery at Brookwood, or to the United States.
-There are 71 identified war casualties at Everton.
+There are 71 identified Commonwealth service war casualties buried at Everton.

 Yagan's head

-The head of Australian Aborigine warrior Yagan (c.
-1795–1833), after being kept in Liverpool Museum, was buried in the cemetery in 1964, in a box also containing a Peruvian mummy and a Maori's head that had also been kept by the museum.
+The head of Aboriginal Australian warrior Yagan (c.
+1795–1833), after being kept in Liverpool Museum, was buried in the cemetery in 1964 (General Section 16, grave number 296), in a box also containing a Peruvian mummy and a Maori's head that had also been kept by the museum.

 After lobbying of British and Australian governments by Noongar tribal representatives, the head was exhumed in 1997 (despite a common grave of 22 infant children having been made over it in intervening years) for repatriation and reburial in Belhus, Western Australia.